notAathi/teamname-not-Leetcoders/README.md

 # IITM BS Hacksprint Hackathon Repo

 This repository contains a project developed for the IITM BS Hacksprint hackathon.
-The project is a web application that shows the learning progress of users.
+The project is a web application built using React that shows the learning progress of users.

 ## Project Description

 The web application provides a user-friendly interface where users can track their learning progress.
 It offers features such as:
 - Displaying the current learning progress.
 - Highlighting key milestones.
 - Providing a visual representation of the progress.